everx-labs/ton-labs-contracts/solidity/depool/README.md

 `<validatorWalletAddress>` – validator wallet address from step 1.

-`"participantRewardFraction":*number*` - fraction of the total DePool reward (in percentages, up to 100) that goes to Participants.
+`"participantRewardFraction":*number*` - percentage of the total DePool reward (in integers, up to 99 inclusive) that goes to Participants.

 `"balanceThreshold":*number*` - DePool's own balance, which it will aim to maintain.
 It is never staked and is spent on DePool operations only.